sillevl/course-databases/data-exchange-formats/yaml.md

 ```
 ### Sequences

-Here is a simple sequence you might find in Grav.
+Here is a simple sequence.
 It is a basic list with each item in the list placed in its own line with an opening dash.

 ```yaml
 - Cat